Advocates For Women

 Upcoming events and contact information:

-To learn about our upcoming events, check out our calendar.
+For more, check out our calendar.
 Contact: Advocates For Women

 Our Work

-Now more than ever the full participation and leadership of and by women is essential to addressing local, national, and global disparities and injustices, particularly those suffered by women.
+Participation and leadership of and by women is essential to addressing local, national, and global disparities and injustices, particularly those suffered by women.
 We seek to help women locally and globally by:

-• raising money or acquiring products for non-profit organizations which help women (see Fundraising for Women for details)
+- raising money or acquiring products for non-profit organizations which help women (see Fundraising for Women for details)

-• raising awareness among ourselves and the congregation about challenges facing women (see Advocacy and Awareness for more)
+- raising awareness among ourselves and the congregation about challenges facing women (see Advocacy and Awareness for more)

 Recent donations

-Wins in the 2023 Washington Legislature
+Wins in the 2024 Washington Legislature

 Meetings For Work and Play

-Each month, September through June, we meet via Zoom on first Mondays (odd-numbered months, 6 pm) or in person/hybrid on first Sundays (even-numbered months, 11:45 am) to plan and reconnect.
+Each month, September through June, we meet via Zoom on first Mondays (odd-numbered months, 6 pm) or in person/hybrid on first Sundays (even-numbered months, 11:30 am) to plan and reconnect.
 Check our calendar or email Advocates For Women for the latest details.
-We work collaboratively in standing groups (such as those that organize our book discussions or state lobbying efforts) and in planning groups that are dedicated to a single project, so there is room for participation by all who are interested.
+We work collaboratively in standing groups (such as those that organize our book discussions or state legislative advocacy efforts) and in planning groups that are dedicated to a single project, so there is room for participation by all who are interested.
 We use a democratic decision making model and follow the EUUC Covenant of Healthy Relations.

 News